Weight Changing Operators for Automorphic Forms on Grassmannians and Differential Properties of Certain Theta Lifts

-\end{prop} The binomial symbol appearing in part $(iv)$ of Proposition \ref{Rmpowl} is the \emph{extended binomial coefficient}: Indeed, for two non-negative integers $x$ and $n$ we have a formula which makes sense for $x\in\mathbb{R}$ (and more generally).
-We discuss some simple properties of these extended binomial coefficients in Lemma \ref{extbin} below.
+\end{prop} The binomial symbol appearing in part $(iv)$ of Proposition \ref{Rmpowl} is the \emph{extended binomial coefficient}: Indeed, for two non-negative integers $x$ and $n$ we have a formula which makes sense for $x\in\mathbb{R}$ (as well as $x$ in any $\mathbb{Q}$-algebra).

 Part $(i)$ of Proposition \ref{Rmpowl} follows immediately from Corollary \ref{wt+-2}.
 For part $(ii)$ Corollary \ref{evmov} shows that the application of $R_{m+2r}$ (for $0 \leq r \leq l-1$) to an eigenfunction adds $4m+8r+4-2b_{-}$ to the eigenvalue, so the assertion follows from evaluating The proofs of parts $(iii)$ and $(iv)$ are given in Section \ref{Proofswcop}.